Get E-Book

 }

-That switch buys compatibility while service files, package scripts, and CI jobs move to --env-file.
+That can help while service files, package scripts, and CI jobs move to --env-file.
 Remove it once the launchers have moved.
-Startup switches that nobody owns turn into invisible configuration layers.
+Startup switches that nobody owns become hidden configuration layers.

-The cleaner migration is visible in the command.
+The clean migration is visible in the command -

 {